Shane Lynch: Motorsport

 A keen motor racing enthusiast, Lynch raced a Marcos, TVR and then Mosler from 2002 to 2006 for the Eclipse Motorsport team in the British GT Championship, and came within a few laps of winning the 2003 British GT Championship at the last race of the season at Brands Hatch when he crashed into a spinning backmarker he was lapping.
 In 2005, he was involved with the 'Christians in Motorsport' team and competed in the British GT Championship Silverstone round.
 Lynch addressed a crowd of race fans at the team marquee about how his faith helps him in racing and in life generally.

-Lynch is now involved in drifting, competing in the British Drift Championship for performance parts manufacturer & race team Team Japspeed.
+Lynch has also been involved in drifting, competing in the British Drift Championship for performance parts manufacturer & race team Team Japspeed.

 In 2008 he was involved in an accident with team-mate Danny Eyles while competing in the European Drift Championship round at Silverstone and, although he was not injured, both Nissan Skyline cars were written off.

 For the 2016 season of the British Drift Championship, Lynch and Team Japspeed debuted a brand new VH45 V8 powered Nissan 370Z, achieving a second-place finish on debut at Lydden Hill.

 Reality television

 Lynch has taken part in several reality television series.
 He was in the second series of the Channel 4 reality television show, The Games 2004, and received a gold medal.
 Lynch was also in the second series of ITVs Love Island, but left after the fifth week.
 In 2007, he competed in the second series of Sky One's Cirque De Celebrite.
+He had a main role in the season 2 (2017) of Supercar Megabuild.
 In January 2018 Shane was a housemate in series 21 of Celebrity Big Brother and finished in third place.